 Why Are Propane Tanks Only Filled to 80%?

 Like water, propane expands when it’s hot.
 However, its volume increases nearly 17 times more than water over the same temperature increase.
+20% of the capacity of a propane container must be left empty to allow for this expansion.
+This is why a propane tank can only be filled to 80%.

-This is sometimes referred to as “the 80/20 fill rule” and it applies to all types of propane tanks, regardless of tank size.
+This is sometimes referred to as “the 80/20 fill rule,” and it applies to all types of propane tanks, regardless of tank size.

 Important Final Note Regarding RV Propane Safety